 We are always on the lookout for dedicated and inspired students and postdoctoral fellows who want to further their careers in intelligent systems.
 We currently have opportunities for PhDs and postdoctoral fellows in all our major research areas.

-If you're interested in researching with us, get in touch by forwarding your CV and academic transcript to Professor Saeid Nahavandi or Associate Professor Douglas Creighton via email.
+If you're interested in researching with us, get in touch by forwarding your CV and academic transcript to Professor Saeid Nahavandi or Professor Douglas Creighton via email.

 Institute for Intelligent Systems Research and Innovation (IISRI)

 +61 3 5227 1352

 Waurn Ponds, VIC 3216